Don’t have time to read the Guide now? We’ll email you a PDF copy.

 - Your experience

-Keep your investing within your risk tolerance and you decrease the likelihood of trading ruin.
+Keep your trading within your risk tolerance and you increase the likelihood of trading success.

-Knowing about risk/reward ratio (RRR) will definitely improve your chances of becoming profitable in the long run, setting limit orders (stop-loss and take-profit) that protect your capital.
+Knowing about the risk/reward ratio (RRR) will definitely improve your chances of becoming profitable in the long run, and setting stop-loss and limit orders that protect your capital.

 A RRR measures and compares the distance between your entry point and your stop-loss and take-profit orders.